bmwcarit/ramses-composer-docs/doc/basics/monkey/README.md

 You can export a glTF 2.0 file from Blender as described in the [cube example](../hello_world/README.md#export-gltf-from-blender).
 Make sure you select Normals in the Geometry bar, otherwise your glTF file will not have normals!

-## Recreate sample
+## Recreate monkey sample

-This example is created in a way similar to the [cube example](../hello_world/README.md#recreate-sample).
+This example is created in a way similar to the [cube example](../hello_world/README.md#recreate-cube-sample).
 We only highlight the steps specific to this example here:

 * Create a standard "Suzanne" monkey head in Blender and export as glTF (as described [above](#create-suzanne-in-blender))